Fellows - Class of 2018

 Chief Operating Officer, Sutter Surgery Center Division, Sutter Health

-Melody States joined the SSCD in 2017 after serving 19 years as Executive Director for the Palo Alto Medical Foundation’s Division of Ambulatory Surgery Centers.
-Melody grew up in South Africa, where she began her career as a nurse working in the operating theater.
+Melody States joined the SSCD in 2017 after serving 19 years as executive director for the Palo Alto Medical Foundation’s Division of Ambulatory Surgery Centers.
+States grew up in South Africa, where she began her career as a nurse working in the operating theater.
 She moved to California in 1985.
 In 2016, the Silicon Valley Business Journal recognized her with its “Silicon Valley Women of Influence” award.
-Melody is a visionary leader with strategic thinking and strongly believes in developing others to reach their full potential.
-Melody feels her success in part may be attributed to the adoption of Lean and Daily Engagement Systems (DES) thinking.
+States is a visionary leader with strategic thinking and strongly believes in developing others to reach their full potential.
+States feels her success in part may be attributed to the adoption of Lean and Daily Engagement Systems (DES) thinking.

 Julie Stoss, JD

 Julie Hutcheson Stoss focuses on providing strategic counsel and legislative and analytical support to Kaiser Permanente’s legislative representatives in Washington, D.C., and our state capitals.
 She is the chair of Californians Allied for Patient Protection and is a board member for the Civil Justice Association of California.
 Prior to joining Kaiser Permanente in 1999, Stoss was a senior consultant for Assembly Member Liz Figueroa focusing on healthcare issues.
 She also clerked for the Honorable Cecil F. Poole, U.S. Court of Appeals for the Ninth Circuit, and worked in private practice at McCutchen, Doyle, Brown and Enersen in San Francisco specializing in litigation and bankruptcy.
 A native Californian, Stoss received a B.A. in Political Science from the University of California at Berkeley and a law degree from Harvard University.

 Lisa S. Stump, MS, RPh, FASHP

 Yale New Haven Health System